 How to apply the rule

-These categories should include regular outgoings like:
+These categories should include your ‘needs’, which are regular outgoings like:

-- rent or mortgage (essential)
+- rent or mortgage

-- eating out (discretionary)
+- eating out